bytedeco/javacv/README.txt

 ==Quick Start for OpenCV==
-First, put `javacpp.jar`, `javacv.jar`, and `javacv-*.jar` somewhere in your classpath, and make sure that the library files of OpenCV can be found either in their default installation directory or in the system PATH, which includes the current directory under Windows.
+First, put all the JAR files (`javacpp.jar`, `javacv.jar`, and `javacv-*.jar`) somewhere in your classpath, and make sure that the library files of OpenCV can be found either in their default installation directory or in the system PATH, which includes the current directory under Windows.
 Here are some more specific instructions for common cases:

 NetBeans (Java SE 6):
  * In the Projects window, right-click the Libraries node of your project, and select "Add JAR/Folder...".